 Supply Chain Management | South San Francisco, CA | Full Time

 Allogene Therapeutics, with headquarters in South San Francisco, is a clinical-stage biotechnology company pioneering the development of allogeneic chimeric antigen receptor T cell (AlloCAR T™) therapies for cancer.
 Led by a world-class management team with significant experience in cell therapy, Allogene is developing a pipeline of “off-the-shelf” CAR T cell therapy candidates with the goal of delivering readily available cell therapy on-demand, more reliably, and at greater scale to more patients.
 For more information, please visit www.allogene.com, and follow @AllogeneTx on Twitter and LinkedIn.

 Allogene’s Supply Chain organization is building a world class team that is focused on delivering potentially lifesaving therapies to patients.
 We are seeking a highly motivated individual to join us as Associate Director, Supplier Management.
-This role will be a hands-on role reporting to Senior Director, Sourcing and Supplier Management.
+This role will be a hands-on role reporting to our Senior Director, Supplier Management.
 You will manage and drive programs and activities related to supplier excellence, including identifying and developing GMP material suppliers and service providers and overseeing lifecycle management to support Allogene’s clinical and commercial objectives.

 Responsibilities (include but are not limited to):

 - Manage suppliers, including business requirements, sourcing and risk management strategy, supplier selection and qualification, contracting, and performance management

 - Collaborate and build productive relationships with internal business partners and stakeholders to enable timely fulfillment of business requirements

 - Manage supplier relationships and track performance measures with regular business reviews and reporting